imanlab/Franka_RealSense_data_collection/README.md

 source devel/setup.bash
 ```

-**Note:** It is important to build the package using the above command i.e with `-DOpenCV_DIR=` and not a simple `catkin_make`
+**Note:** It is important to build the package using the above command i.e with `-DOpenCV_DIR=`

-Once the aruco_ros is built and source without errors or warnings, make the following changes
+Once the aruco_ros is built and sourced without errors or warnings, make the following changes

-1) Within the newly installed aruco_ros package go to the aruco_ros folder and open the single.launch or double.launch
+1) Within the newly installed aruco_ros package go to the src/aruco_ros folder and open the single.launch or double.launch
 2) Change the default values of the `markerId` and `markerSize` arguments.
 I am using markerId 8 and markerSize 0.05
 3) Change `remap from="/camera_info" to ="/camera/color/camera_info"`
 4) Change `remap from="/image" to="/camera/color/image_raw"`